larezende/rate-limiter/README.md

 It should start the mysql and redis services and build and run the application.

-Otherwise you can build the application with gradle and run the jar directly.
+Otherwise, you can build the application with gradle and run the jar directly.

 ```./gradlew assemble ```